 Team Solstice 2009

-2006 Spice Orange with DDMWorks Stage III Supercharger, Long tube header, High-Flow Cat, Center Fuel Rail, and Pro-Beam.
-Magnaflow Exhaust, Gravanna J2 Staggered 18 inch wheel set, Michelin Pilot Sport A/S Plus tires 245/45/18 front 275/40/18 back, KW Variant 1 Coil Overs, Custom Fender Vents, Custom Hood Scoop, Integrated Norm's Side Skirts, Pioneer AVIC-Z130BT Navigation Receiver, VDI Vertical Doors, 6000k HID fog and headlights with halo/LED accents, and Racing Stripes.
+2006 Spice Orange, DDMWorks Stage III Supercharger, Long tube header, High-Flow Cat, Center Fuel Rail, Pro-Beam.
+Magnaflow Exhaust, Gravanna J2 Staggered 18 inch wheel set, Michelin Pilot Sport A/S Plus tires 245/45/18 fr 275/40/18 bk, KW Variant 1 Coil Overs, Custom Fender Vents and Hood Scoop.
+Integrated Norm's Side Skirts, Pioneer AVIC-Z130BT Navigation Receiver, VDI Vertical Doors, 6000k HID fog and headlights with halo/LED accents, AEM Water/Meth Inj, and Racing Stripes.

 Till you drive it around on a cold day and only get vapor from one side, then it just looks dumb.

 Actually, I've noticed vapour coming out of only one outlet on dual outlet systems, including the GXP.

 But yes, if that bothers one, it means you'd have to go to a true dual system (maybe with a Mk3 vapour producer that ensures equal distribution to avoid being thought a pillock that has a fake outlet on one side?)

 1962 MGA Deluxe Coupe

 1988 Pontiac Fiero GT

 There are a few exhaust kits that you might want to consider.
 Magnaflow, Solo and RPI exhaust kits are real popular with the kappa community.
 All good choices really, you just need to find one that meets your performance and sound expectations.
 Happy hunting.